linjuantan/gitlearning/readme.txt

-git is a new version control system. git si free software.
+git is a distributed version control system. git is free software.